shellspec/shellspec/README.md

 ### `%preserve` - preserve variables

-Use `%preserve` directive to preserve the variables in subshells and external shell script.
+Use the `%preserve` directive to preserve the variables in subshells and external shell scripts.

 In the following cases, `%preserve` is required because variables are not preserved.